gear-foundation/gear-wiki/docs/developing-contracts/gstd.md

 ## Importing familiar types via prelude

 The `gstd` default prelude lists things that Rust automatically imports into every program.
 It re-imports default `std` modules and traits. `std` can be safely replaced with `gstd in the Rust programs.

 See more details [here](https://docs.gear.rs/gstd/prelude/index.html).

 ## Logging inside the contracts

-Macro `gstd::debug` provide ability to debug contract during program execution:
+Macro `gstd::debug` provides an ability to debug contract during program execution:

 ```rust